briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 Ben wants to pause Stan Lee Quote of the Week and start a Christopher Lee Fact of the Week segment.

-<a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/f72be0a4-48cc-eeb8-5647-9037793391bd.mp3#t=00:19:20">19:20</a> Ben tries to make a sound clip for Christopher Lee Fact of the Week
+{% timeLink podcast_file_url, '19:20' %} Ben tries to make a sound clip for Christopher Lee Fact of the Week

 New segment for bad news: Aw Shire <q class="archivist inline">I believe this was a one and done</q>